ivarrh/ivarrh.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Department of Philosophy I. <a href='https://www.ugr.es/'>University of Granada</a>. experimental philosophy, cognitive science, moral psychology.
+subtitle: experimental philosophy, cognitive science, moral psychology. <a href='https://www.ugr.es/'>University of Granada</a>.

 profile:
   align: right